kyma-project/kyma/docs/02-get-started/01-quick-install.md

     ```

 2. Then, go to [`http://localhost:3001/`](http://localhost:3001/) to access the Dashboard.
-3. Add your cluster to the Dashboard.
+3. Click the button to add your cluster to the Dashboard.
 4. [Get your `kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
-Paste it into a text editor and replace the `0.0.0.0` part in the **cluster.server** value for k3d with `host.docker.internal`.
+Paste it into a text editor and replace the `0.0.0.0` part in the **cluster.server** value for k3d with `host.docker.internal`. <!-- //TODO: Remove the info about replacing the **cluster.server** value when this gets fixed. -->
 5. Upload it into the Dashboard as prompted.

 This takes you to your Kyma Dashboard.